 Voids and negative spaces play a fundamental role in Maria’s work, projecting the spiritual presence and additional vertical connection between the earth and sky.
 Such examples of her work have been juried in several outdoor exhibitions and today are located at the Hudgens Center for the Arts in Duluth, Georgia.
 Maria’s artwork was displayed in an exhibition by national invitation to the Jacoby Arts Center in Alton, Illinois.

 Recognized as a passionate educator, lifelong advocate of continued learning and advancement, and prolific, creative artist.
-Her current and past teaching assignments include Kennesaw State University, Georgia State University, The Art Institute of Atlanta, Metro Academic Studies, and Sarmineto Studio LLC.
+Currently teaching workshops at national and local level.
+Maria's past teaching assignments include Kennesaw State University, Georgia State University, The Art Institute of Atlanta and Metro Academic Studies.

 Family and community are very important to Maria.
 As such, her long-term goal is to increase the scale of her work by integrating it into urban and rural landscapes, embedding the experience of sacredness or ritual places while attracting residents and visitors, sparking meaningful conversations, and improving struggling communities.

 Maria received her Master of Fine Arts degree in Sculpture from Georgia State University in Atlanta, Georgia and her Bachelor of Fine Arts degree from the Universidad de Bogota Jorge Tadeo Lozano in Bogota, Colombia.
-She is a member of the International Sculpture Center (ISC) and leadership appointments include Board of Directors and Chair of the Recognition Committee for Mid-South Sculpture Alliance (MSA) and Co-Chair of the Mid-South Sculpture Conference.
+She is a member of the Society of American Mosaic Artists and the leadership appointments include Board of Directors and Chair of the Recognition Committee and Social Media for Mid-South Sculpture Alliance (MSA) and Co-Chair of the Mid-South Sculpture Conference.

 To get in touch, please use my online form or call 678-820-8418